Katleho-engineer/WordChatBot/README.md

 ## Interact with the rest api
 #### You can either use the browser url or use curl.
-#### I just that you use the browser, it's very easy to use.
+#### I suggest that you use the browser, it's very easy to use.

 ## Instructions for using the browser:
-### 1: Register / Login (You'll the token key in response)
+### 1: Register / Login (You'll get the token key in response)
-### 2: Copy the token key and press "Authorize" button, type Token and past token key.
+### 2: Copy the token key and press "Authorize" button, type Token and paste token key.
 E.g Token 43h5b4rf34tt434t
 ### 3. Now you're authorized and use /chat endpoint to send requests.
 ### 4. When you're done you can /logout or /delete-account